flaksp/rfc-reader/README.md

 * [Firefox store](https://addons.mozilla.org/en-US/firefox/addon/rfc-reader/)
 * [Opera store](https://addons.opera.com/en/extensions/details/rfc-reader/)

-Please rate extension in these stores if you like it ❤️
+Please rate the extension in these stores if you like it ❤️

 ## Features